 There are financial advisors and fund managers that specialize in high yield investments.
-One more traditional financial advisor I read about in Barron’s, for example, achieves dividend income of 5% for her clients with a goal of at least 3% capital gains from those same investments.
+One retirement focused traditional financial advisor I read about in Barron’s, for example, achieves dividend income of 5% for her clients with a goal of at least 3% capital gains annualized from those same investments.

 A 5% dividend yield, as in the financial advisor example above, would allow a retiree to withdraw 4% without even touching her investment capital.
 And the extra 1% would go toward financial advisor fees.
 Voila!

-If 1 million out the the 2 million dollars is in less volatile dividend stocks yielding 5%, the math would look like this.
+If 1 million out of the 2 million dollars in retirement savings is in less volatile dividend stocks yielding 5%, the math would look like this.

 $ 1,000,000 x .05 = $50,000/12 = $4,166

 Then, if you invested half the balance in bonds yielding 3%, and perhaps half in an alternative higher yielding investment yielding 9%, you could achieve a yield of 6% on the other million.

 Now we see that someone retiring with 2 million using a slightly different approach could achieve income of over $ 9,000 a month while not taking retirement withdrawals from the initial money put into their account.
 They would be withdrawing from the investment account, but the withdrawals would be covered by the investment income entirely.

 You’re probably wondering how in the world you could get a seemingly safe 9% yield.